souyahia/configs/packages/eslint-config-base/README.md

-# @souyahia/eslint-config-typescript
+# @souyahia/eslint-config-base

-This package provides the base ESlint configuration that I use in my TypeScript projects.
+This package provides the base ESlint configuration that I use in my pure JS projects.

 # Installation

 To install this eslint configuration, simply run the following command :

 ```
-yarn add -D @souyahia/eslint-config-typescript
+yarn add -D @souyahia/eslint-config-base
 ```

 Until ESlint flat config is implemented (_see the note below_), you will also need to install the required peer